trapsdk/trapsdk/README.md

 # Hi There 👋, I'm Gabriel C.

- **I am currently pursuing an Associates degree in Computer Science at Everett Community College.
+ **I am currently pursuing an Bachelor's degree in Computer Science at Everett Community College.
 I am passionate in problem solving and like to dabble in creating simplistic modern applications for potential end users to enjoy.**